 Skip to content

-WordPress application environments on VIP are provisioned with load-balanced pods running multiple containers such as batch containers (WP-CLI commands and WordPress Cron events), object cache (Memcached)/query cache, and SQL databases
+WordPress environments are provisioned with load-balanced pods running multiple containers such as batch containers (WP-CLI commands and WordPress Cron events), object cache (Memcached)/query cache, and SQL databases

 A WordPress environment’s codebase combines core WordPress, platform-specific VIP MU plugins, and custom application code added to the application’s wpcomvip GitHub repository.